sjnaschansky/S64-8Bit-femtoCPU/Bugs/Readme.txt

 The error is here:
 ExtendedALU := ('0' & Acc) + ('0' & InputBuffer);
 ExtendedALU := ('0' & Acc) - ('0' & InputBuffer);
+Signed expansion should be used instead of zero expansion.